tectiv3/solo/README.md

 > [!WARNING]
 > This is still beta software.
 Use with caution.

+> [!IMPORTANT]
-> This package require ext-pcntl
+> This package requires ext-pcntl, so it will not work on Windows.
+Sorry about that.

 ## About